Network

 Why This Matters

-Isolation: If a network-facing application (curl, a web server, an MQTT client) crashes due to a malformed packet, only that application's fiber dies.
+Isolation: If a network-facing application (curl, a web server, the mesh daemon) crashes due to a malformed packet, only that application's fiber dies.
 The kernel continues running.
 The NetSwitch continues routing.
 Other applications are unaffected.

 Security: The TCP/IP stack is outside the kernel's trust boundary.
 A vulnerability in LwIP cannot escalate to kernel privileges because LwIP runs in a userland fiber with a restricted capability set.

-Sovereignty: For internal Nexus-to-Nexus traffic, UTCP provides identity-centric transport that doesn't depend on IP addresses, DNS, or any legacy infrastructure.
+Sovereignty: For internal Nexus-to-Nexus traffic, UTCP provides identity-centric transport that does not depend on IP addresses, DNS, or any legacy infrastructure.
 Nodes know each other by cryptographic identity (CellID), not by IP.
+LWF v3 encrypts all sovereign traffic by default – cleartext is the exception, not the rule.